privacy-scaling-explorations/zkevm-circuits/docs/Tx_Circuit.md

 - `v`, `r`, `s`: signature of the tx sender, `v` (U64) is the recovery id, `(r,s)` (U256, U256) is the ECDSA signature computed from [EllipticCurveDigitalSignatureAlgorithm] with specified message and key;
 - `hash`: U256, Keccak-256 hash of the signed tx's data = `[Nonce, Gas, GasPrice, To, Value, CallData, v, r, s]`.

-A transaction can be contract creation or message call.
+A transaction can be a contract creation or a message call.
 For contract creation, `to=0`.

 ### Types of Transactions

-Besides legacy transation, there are also other types of transactions such as [EIP155], [EIP2930] ([EIP2718] type `0x01`) and [EIP1559] ([EIP2718] type `0x02`).
+Besides legacy transaction, there are also other types of transactions such as [EIP155], [EIP2930] ([EIP2718] type `0x01`) and [EIP1559] ([EIP2718] type `0x02`).
 They differ by their details in tx information and their signing process.

 For example, in the above legacy transaction the ECDSA signature `(r,s)` is obtained by signing with message `RLP([nonce, gasprice, startgas, to, value, data])` and the private key of the EOA account that initiates this tx.
 In this case `v` is 27 or 28; instead, in EIP155 the sign message becomes `RLP([nonce, gasprice, startgas, to, value, data, chainid, 0, 0])` and `v` is `ChainID*2+35` or `ChainID*2+36`.

 In the tx circuit, we currently support the following 3 types of txs:
 - `PreEip155`: legacy tx
 - `Eip155`: as above EIP-155
 - `L1Msg`: L1 message tx.
-This is not a tx type in the original Etherem protocol, but a tx type in which bridge contract users initiate deposit tx or invoke L2 contract txs.
+This is not a tx type in the original Ethereum protocol, but a tx type in which bridge contract users initiate deposit tx or invoke L2 contract txs.
 We follow [EIP2718] and use `0x7e` to stand for this tx type.

 ### Transactions data provided to the Tx Circuit